Last updated: Apr 21, 2026

 Day Completed: May 25

-Step 8: Robert’s Loan Goes Through Full Underwriting
+Step 8: The Loan Goes Through Full Underwriting

 Time Taken: Eleven days